decatur/NuCompRes/Readme.md

 NuCompRes is completely written in MATLAB code.
 Only a very small, single class Java-Proxy must be incorporated.
 No external libraries are required.

-# Compiling a MATLAB Standalone Application
+# Compiling a Standalone Application

 For this you need a license for the MATLAB Compiler.